SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 This example defines a new structure called ``Cuboid``, which represents a 3D rectangular box with ``width``, ``height`` and ``depth`` properties.
-This structure also has a read-only calculated property called ``volume``, which calculates and returns the current volume of the cuboid.
+This structure also has a read-only computed property called ``volume``, which calculates and returns the current volume of the cuboid.
 It doesn't make sense for ``volume`` to be settable, as it would be ambiguous as to which values of ``width``, ``height`` and ``depth``